-As of January 31, 2019 Actual o Forma (1) Pro Forma As Adjusted (2)(3) Consolidated Balance Sheet Data: Cash and cash equivalents \$ 88,408 \$ 88,408 Working capital (4) 49,968 49,968 Total assets 433,219 433,219 Deferred revenue, current and noncurrent 290,067 290,067 Redeemable convertible preferred stock 557,912 Accumulated deficit (519,126) (529,488) Total stockholders' equity (deficit) (487,793) 74,656
+As of January 31, 2019 Actual Pro Forma (1) (in thousands) Pro Forma s Adjusted (2) (3) Consolidated Balance Sheet Data: Cash, cash equivalents, and marketable securities \$ 191,655 \$ 191,655 \$ 678,945 Working capital (4) 49,968 49,968 540,116 Total assets 433,219 433,219 917,651 Deferred revenue, current and noncurrent 290,067 290,067 290,067 Redeemable convertible preferred stock 557,912 Accumulated deficit (519,126) (529,488) (529,488) Total stockholders' equity (deficit) (487,793) 74,656 561,946

-- (1) The pro forma column in the balance sheet data above reflects (i) the automatic conversion of an aggregate of 131,267,586 shares of our outstanding redeemable convertible preferred stock into an equivalent number of Class B common stock immediately prior to the completion of this offering, (ii) the automatic conversion of the redeemable convertible preferred stock warrants to Class B common stock warrants, and the resulting reclassification of the redeemable convertible preferred stock warrant liability to additional paid-in-capital, (iii) stock-based compensation expense of approximately \$10.4 million associated with RSUs subject to service-based and performance-based vesting conditions, which we will recognize upon the completion of this offering, as further described in Note 2 to our consolidated financial statements included elsewhere in this prospectus, and (iv) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware. - (2) The pro forma as adjusted column further reflects the receipt of \$ million in net proceeds from our sale of shares of Class A common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the assumed offering price range set forth on the cover of this prospectus, would increase or decrease, as applicable the amount of our pro forma cash and cash equivalents, working capital, total assets, and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by us.
+- (1) The pro forma column in the balance sheet data above reflects (i) the automatic conversion of an aggregate of 131,267,586 shares of our outstanding redeemable convertible preferred stock into an equivalent number of Class B common stock immediately prior to the completion of this offering, (ii) the automatic conversion of the redeemable convertible preferred stock warrants to Class B common stock warrants, and the resulting reclassification of the redeemable convertible preferred stock warrant liability to additional paid-in capital, (iii) stock-based compensation expense of approximately \$10.4 million associated with RSUs subject to service-based and performance-based vesting conditions, which we will recognize upon the completion of this offering, as further described in Note 2 to our consolidated financial statements included elsewhere in this prospectus, and (iv) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware. - (2) The pro forma as adjusted column further reflects the receipt of \$487.3 million in net proceeds from our sale of 18,000,000 shares of Class A common stock in this offering at an assumed initial public offering price of \$29.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$29.00 per share, which is the midpoint of the assumed offering price range set forth on the cover of this prospectus, would increase or decrease, as applicable the amount of our pro forma cash and cash equivalents, working capital, total assets, and total stockholders' equity by \$17.0 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma cash and cash equivalents, working capital, total assets, and total stockholders' equity by \$ million, assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions. - (4) Working capital is defined as current assets less current liabilities.
+An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma cash and cash equivalents, working capital, total assets, and total stockholders' equity by \$27.4 million, assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions. - (4) Working capital is defined as current assets less current liabilities.